blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-8/index.md

 I've worked in systems where you can specify different groups of test.
 For example the last place I worked allowed you to mark a test around the specific domain, whether or not it was an integration test or a unit test as well as whether or not it was a historically slow test.
 It turns out that ExUnit has tagging support built right into it.

 I was curious to see if I could target specific groups of tests.
 Particularly I wanted to exclude some tests that have been flaky.
-Turns out it's natively supported in by ExUnit.
+This is natively suppored in ExUnit.

 To do so first find your test that you want to exclude.